CorniiDog/WhoopLibVEXCode/docs/WhoopLibVisionInstall/README.md

 2. Password should be "```jetson```"

-3. Run the following to update to the latest version of the WhoopLibPython and reboot.\
+3. Run the following to update to the latest version of the WhoopLibPython and restart the subsystem:
 ```bash
   cd ~/Desktop/WhoopLibPython